Tobacco licensing extended to five years

 Tobacco licensing has been extended to five years after amendments were passed in parliament this morning.

-The Bill also seeks to amend the Act to exempt a person from payment of the prescribed fees where the person did not operate as outlined in the person’s license due to difficulties faced as a result of COVID-19 restrictions.
+The changes exempt a person from payment of the prescribed fees where the person did not operate as a result of COVID-19 restrictions.

 The amendment applies to manufacturers, importers or distributors of tobacco products or e-cigarettes.